 Skin-safe essential oils are easily absorbed by the skin for nourishment, and provide antibacterial and antiviral properties.
 Even though essential oils are wonderful additions to homemade products (when used safely), I’ve noticed a trend in the blogging community, one I find a bit concerning: The intense selling of particular brands of essential oils and the development of recipes and usage “tips” just to sell oils.

 I’m not here to sell you on essential oils.
-I add “where to buy” at the end of many ingredients in my recipes to provide a resource for the actual product(s) I enjoy and use.
-I’m not telling you to buy the products, rather I believe it’s helpful to provide a visual representation of the products and brands I like to use.
-If you make a purchase I receive a tiny commission at no extra cost to you, but developing a recipe just to sell an item isn’t my motive and never will be.
-I enjoy using a variety of essential oil brands.
+I add “where to buy” at the end of many ingredients in my recipes to provide a resource for the actual product(s) I enjoy and use, because there are certain products I love.
+I’m not telling you to buy the products; rather, I believe it’s helpful to provide a visual representation of the products and brands I like to use.

 With a heart to share what I’m now using on my face and body, I bring you a homemade ultra-moisturizing lotion.
-Made with moisturizing shea butter, a nourishing skin oil (such as avocado, apricot, jojoba, or sweet almond oil), and few drops of essential oils.
-A simple moisturizer that’s thick and luxurious, but easily absorbed by the skin.
+Made with moisturizing shea butter, a nourishing skin oil, and few drops of essential oils (optional).
+A simple moisturizer that’s super thick and luxurious, but easily absorbed by the skin.

-- 2 TB skin-nourishing oil, such as: jojoba, avocado, apricot, or sweet almond oil.
+- 2 TB nourishing oil such as: jojoba, avocado, apricot, sweet almond oil, or grapeseed oil.
 This can even be coconut or olive oil.
+Almond oil is my recommendation since it feels the best on the skin for most people.

-- 3 drops carrot seed oil (where to buy)
+- 3 drops carrot seed essential oil optional*

-- 3 drops tea tree essential oil (where to buy)
+- 3 drops tea tree essential oil optional*

-- In a saucepan, over medium-low heat, melt the shea butter.
+In a double boiler (a glass bowl over a pot filled 1/4 the way full with water), over medium-low heat, melt the shea butter.
 Add in the nourishing skin oil.
 Turn off the heat.

-- Pour into a bowl (I use my Kitchen-Aid bowl).
-Place in the freezer and allow to cool and return to a solid (not hard) form.
-This takes about 15-20 minutes.
-Don't freeze the mixture.
+Pour into a bowl (I use my Kitchen-Aid bowl).
+Place in the fridge or freezer and allow to cool and return to a solid (not hard) form.
+This takes about 15-20 minutes, depending on location.

-- Once "solid"-looking remove from the freezer.
-Add in the essential oils and carrot seed oil.
-Using the whisk attachment on your mixer, whip the mixture until soft and looks like buttery whip cream.
-This takes just a minute.
+Once opaque and slightly firm, remove the bowl from the freezer.
+Add in the essential oils.
+Using the whisk attachment on your mixer, whip the mixture.
+You can also use a whisk or fork versus a mixer.
+This takes just just a few seconds.
 Don't over-whip.
 Scoop into a jar and store at room temp.
 Apply to both body and face as desired.

-- Try skipping the melting stage.
+Try skipping the melting stage in this particular recipe.
 Simply whip the nourishing oil and shea butter together, adding more oil if needed.
-I’ve done this before when I didn’t have any time to melt and freeze ingredients with pleasant results.
+I’ve done this before when I didn’t have any time to melt and cool the ingredients.